open-contracting-extensions/ocds_contractTerms_extension/README.md

 Adds a contract terms object to the tender and lot objects, to describe the terms governing the future contract.

+If you are using the [Lots extension](https://extensions.open-contracting.org/en/extensions/lots/master/), [follow its guidance](https://extensions.open-contracting.org/en/extensions/lots/master/#usage) on whether to use `tender.lots` fields or `tender` fields.

 ## Guidance

 ## Legal context

-In the European Union, this extension's fields correspond to [eForms BG-711 (Contract Terms)](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/), although not all the fields have been implemented yet.
+In the European Union, this extension's fields correspond to [eForms BG-711 (Contract Terms), BT-801 (Non Disclosure Agreement), BT-802 (Non Disclosure Agreement Description), OPT-071 (Quality Target Code) and OPT-072 (Quality Target Description)](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/).
+For correspondences to eForms fields, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/).
 See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).

 ## Example

+### Tender

 ```json
 {